chesio/wysija-newsletters/readme.txt

 7. Importing subscribers with a CSV.

 == Changelog ==

+= 2.12 - 2019-07-11 =
+* Added a blacklist for email addresses that should not be receiving any emails.

 = 2.11 - 2019-02-14 =
 * Improved: limiting number of "Subscription confirmation" emails sent to prevent abuse.